bxdoan/bxdoan/README.md

 <div align="center">

-> Strive not to be a success, but rather to be of value.
+> Just like games, no matter how well you have things lined up in your life, there’s always something to keep you on your toes.

-> — Albert Einstein —
+> — Junichirou Kagami —

 </div>